wossen/demographics/README.md

 - PPS Number* primary key - required - Prevent duplicates - **implemented**
 - Date of Birth - required - dd/mm/yyyy - Cannot be future date - Must be over 16 years old - **implemented**
 - Mobile Phone Number - Not required - Must begin with 08 prefix - **implemented**
-3. Display all records added and order by the creation date of the record - **implemented**
+3. Display all records added and order by the creation date of the record - **implemented - records created most recent get displayed first**
 4. If there are no records display message “No records have been created” - **implemented**

 Additional features implemented: